mikependon/RepoDB.NET/pages/releases/core.md

 - Removed the `throwException` arguments in the `Remove()` method of the [DbHelperMapper](/mapper/dbhelpermapper), [DbSettingMapper](/mapper/dbsettingmapper) and [StatementBuilderMapper](/mapper/statementbuildermapper) classes.
 - Refactor the `Parse()` method of the `OrderField` and `Field` classes.
 - Refactor the `GetProperty()` method of the `ExpressionExtension` class to solve the problem in the mappers.
-- Added more integration tests on the implicit mappings feature.
+- Added more Integration Tests on the implicit mappings feature.

 #### RepoDb (v1.11.0-beta1)